 Here are a few good ideas that can prevent pain and injury of the back at work:

-Lift properly, lift with your legs, do not hunch your back when picking something up.
+Lift properly, lift with your legs, and do not hunch your back when picking something up.

 Make repetitive tasks less repetitive (hold the phone in different positions, take breaks typing, make sure your computer, mouse, and keyboard are in a comfortable and proper position.)